daniel-molina/visualequation/doc/FORMALISM.md

 > **Note**:
 >
-> Those properties are much more simple by using the definitions below.
+> Previous properties are much more simple by using the definitions below.

-**GOP** is the common noun of they only (in an equality sense) operator with a non-user argument.
-Characteristics of GOP:

-*   It is a unary operator, and
-*   It is a non-user op, and
-*   Its argument is a non-user arg

 A **generalized symbol** (**gsymb**) is a symbol or a parameter associated to a non-user argument.

-In Visual Equation, they are symbols or GOP-pars.
+> **Note**: Currently there are no user arguments in VE, probably for good, so
+> every gsymb is a symbol in VE.
+However, this formalism allows them.
+(They
+> may be used in the future and the theory has been already written).

 ### User subequations definitions and rules

 A **0-ulevel usubeq of a subeq S** is:

 *   If S is a usubeq, S.
 *   Elif S is a symbol, it does not exist.
-(Today every symbol is a usubeq)
 *   Else (S is a block), a **0-ulevel** usubeq of a S-par**.

-A **N-ulevel usubeq of a subeq S**, N being a positive integer, is:
+A **N-ulevel usubeq of a subeq S**, N > 0, is:

 *   If S is a symbol, it does not exist.
 *   Elif S is a ublock, a **(N-1)-ulevel usubeq of a S-par**.